dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/bigquery-qs.md

 id: "bigquery"
 sidebar_label: "BigQuery quickstart"
 ---
-For the BigQuery project in the getting started guide, you'll learn how to set up BigQuery and connect it to dbt Cloud.
+For the BigQuery project in the quickstart guide, you'll learn how to set up BigQuery and connect it to dbt Cloud.
 This guide will walk you through:

 - Setting up a new BigQuery instance &mdash; Log in and create a new Google Cloud project​.